 Christina's byline has appeared in The New York Times, Foreign Policy Magazine, The Economist, The Wall Street Journal, USA Today, The Daily Beast, Quartz, IRIN News, The Christian Science Monitor, VICE News, OZY Magazine, and others; she has produced and/or shot TV News and documentaries for Netflix, PBS Newshour, VICE News Tonight and VICE Weekly on HBO, Agence France-Presse, and AJ+ among others; and she has appeared on Democracy Now!, France 24, and i24 News.
 Throughout all of Christina's work, her goal remains the same: to hold those in power to account and to tell the narrative stories that break down the barriers and bridge the divides between people.

-Originally from Washington DC, I graduated from Tufts University with a B.A. in political science and studied multimedia journalism in the university's Program for Narrative and Documentary Practice directed by VII Photo Agency co-founder Gary Knight.
-While based in New England, I reported extensively on gang violence in Providence, Rhode Island and conducted investigative research across Sub-Saharan Africa and Latin America, often with the support of the Institute for Global Leadership.
-From Boston I moved to South Africa where I reported for Independent Papers in Cape Town, later returning to East Africa as an independent journalist.
+Originally from Washington D.C., she holds a B.A. in political science from Tufts University where she studied journalism in the university's Program for Narrative and Documentary Practice directed by VII Photo Agency co-founder Gary Knight.
+While based in New England, Christina conducted investigative research across Sub-Saharan Africa and Latin America in conjunction with the Institute for Global Leadership.
+From Boston she moved to South Africa where she reported for Independent Papers in Cape Town, later returning to East Africa as an independent journalist.